andreatramacere/jetsetdoc/docs/html/_sources/user_guide/documentation_notebooks_rst/notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 .. warning::
-    Starting from version 1.1.0, the ``R`` parameter as default is linear and not logarithmic, please update your old scripts setting ``R`` with linear values.
+    Starting from version 1.1.0, the ``R`` parameter by default is linear and not logarithmic, please update your old scripts setting ``R`` with linear values.